CVE-2025-68600

 Remediation

-Immediate Action: Update the Link Library plugin to the latest available version beyond 7.8.4 to patch the vulnerable request handling logic.
+Immediate Action: Update the Link Library plugin to version 7.8.8 or later immediately.

-Proactive Monitoring: Review web server access logs for requests originating from the server to unusual internal IP addresses or sensitive local services.
+Proactive Monitoring: Review web server access logs for requests originating from the server to unusual internal IP addresses or sensitive local ports.

-Compensating Controls: Implement egress filtering on the web server to restrict outbound connections to only necessary and trusted external endpoints.
+Compensating Controls: Ensure the web server is configured with the principle of least privilege, specifically restricting outbound network access to only necessary external endpoints.

 Exploitation status